Information for New Members

 What other events will I be able to participate in?

 You will be able to take part in One Day Event, Hunter Trial, Mounted Games, Minimus and Tetrathlon competitions organised by other local branches and by the I.P.C.
 Details on I.P.C. website.
-We run a Jumps Ahead league in Spring/Summer and of course the highlight of the year is Summer Camp in July.
+We run a Jumps Ahead league in Autumn and of course the highlight of the year is Summer Camp in July.

 What is Summer Camp?

 You must have attended five mounted rallies since last July to be eligible for Summer Camp.
 This rule is not negotiable!